buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # Alternatives
 [alternatives]: #alternatives

-We considered [OCI pre-defined annotation keys](https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys).
+1. We considered [OCI pre-defined annotation keys](https://github.com/opencontainers/image-spec/blob/master/annotations.md#pre-defined-annotation-keys).
+*  **Pro**:
+    * Follows existing OCI specification
+*  **Con**:
-These are semantically applied at the image level.
-However, it is possible that the source for building the image is separate from the source for building the app layer.
+    * it is possible that the source for building the image is separate from the source for building the app layer.
+This attribute would not allow both to be added, and would not allow differentiation between the two.
-Therefore we need metadata to describe the app separately.
+1. A buildpack could be created which would add the metadata.
+    *  **Pro**:
+        * Does not have to be part of the specification.
+        * Extensible to additional buildpacks to provide different types of metadata (e.g. from other source control repositories)
+    *  **Con**:
+        * This would require the buildpack user to specify this additional buildpack.
+        * This would put the metadata in the specific buildpack layer, and not with the other app metadata.

 # Prior Art
 [prior-art]: #prior-art